 A few other tips for managing a slump:

 1) Focus on the task at hand.
 Don’t get attached to the outcome.
-Just do the next right thing, one day at a time, and more than likely slump will heal itself.
+Just do the next right thing, one day at a time, and more than likely the slump will heal itself.
 Sometimes we just can’t figure it all out.
 We have to just keep moving forward and not quit.
-Remembering that “this too shall pass”
+Remembering that “this too shall pass.”

 2) Don’t compare.
 Don’t compare your insides with other people’s outsides.
 Or even your outsides with their outsides.
 Comparing will lead to despair and frustration, ultimately prolonging your slump.